 A social worker or social service worker shall promote excellence in his or her respective profession;

 Gathering of Personal Information:

-During the course of service, I gather information to enable identifying and delivering relevant services and supports.
-I use written and electronic formats for this purpose.
-As part of my practice, I often gather information, directly from the client, however, I habitually collect personal information from other service providers and professionals whom have been involved in your care.
+During the course of service, RESTORE clinicians gather information to enable identifying and delivering relevant services and supports.
+We use written and electronic formats for this purpose.
+As part of our practice, we often gather information, directly from the client, however, we habitually collect personal information from other service providers and professionals whom have been involved in your care.
 This is done with your written permission, using an internal Consent to Release Information Form, or when necessary, a Consent to Disclose Personal Health Information form as required under the Personal Health and Information Privacy Act (PHIPA).

 In an urgent situation to prevent harm to yourself or others